hhkaos/arcgis-organization-styler/snippets/README.md

 		overflow: hidden;
 	}

-This works exactly in the same way.
-Just remember, comments in this case are with /\* ... \*/ instead of \<!-- ... -->.
+This works exactly in the same way that *livemap.html* but in this case with CSS code.
+Be carefull with the comments, in this case comments are representend by /\* ... \*/ instead of \<!-- ... -->.

 ## Hosting the snippets